Saudi Arabia Isn't Having a Feminist Revolution

 The change is very slow and there are a lot of obstacles standing in its way.
 Young, educated women are trying, but most people are too brainwashed to think for themselves.
 But I do think art is the most useful tool when it comes to promoting feminism in Saudi Arabia, because you can speak about so much and still be vague.

 How did you get into photography?

-I started doing photography when my dad bought me a camera in middle school.
+I started doing photography when I was in middle school and my dad bought me a camera.
 In Saudi, you don’t really hear about photography that much.
 I used to look at pictures in magazines, but the people in the magazines we had didn’t look like the people around here.

 What was different?